8ta4/say/README.md

 ## Just Say It

-`Say` is always on, recording and transcribing your voice 24/7.
+`say` is always on, recording and transcribing your voice 24/7.
 Whenever inspiration strikes, just say it.

 ## Setup